wuxxx949/News_Based_Stock_Embedding/README.md

 ![classifier](image/classifier.png)

 ## Backtest
 I follow the backtest method proposed in the paper, i.e., randomly partition the data into training and validation set.
-However, instead having training, validation, and test set, I used cross-validation during model training.
+However, instead having training, validation, and test set, I only partitioned the data into training and test set because I didn't need to tune the model.

 Following plot summarizes the model out-of-sample prediction accuracy.
 The y label is the training data period, and the out-of-sample period is 1 year right after the training period.
 The results are highly comparable to the results in the paper.
 ![accuracy](image/pred_accuracy.png)